yellow-footed-honeyguide/deep_git/Lesson_3/Homework.md

 ## Assignment Overview
 Create a Python/JS/C++ project with Git hooks and GitHub Actions that automatically checks code quality.

-> Attention!
-Submit your project as a zip file!
+> Attention❗ Submit your project as a zip file!

 ## Requirements